ml-cube/ml3-platform-docs/md-docs/user_guide/modules/topic_modeling.md

 The Topic Modeling Report provides a comprehensive analysis of identified topics and associated documents.
 After providing a general overview, the report includes two sections: Visualization and Sample Viewer.

 ### Visualization
-The ML Cube Platform supports two visualization options.
+The ML cube Platform supports two visualization options.

 #### Timeseries
 The Timeseries shows how topics evolve over time, revealing temporal trends.
 Documents are grouped into time intervals, the `x-axis` displays timestamps, while the `y-axis` shows the topic proportions as percentages, thus the height indicates the percentage of samples associated with that topic at a given time.
 From the figure below, it is possible to see how the prevalence of topics changes over time.